Property Management Blog

 If you’re withholding part or all of the deposit, you must provide a written itemized list of deductions that states the reason for each of the deductions, as well as the cost of repair.

-What happens to the security deposit if there’s a change in property ownership?
+What happens to the security deposit if there’s a change in rental property ownership?

 If the rental unit ownership changes during a tenancy, you must transfer all deposits to the incoming landlord.
-New landlords become responsible for holding the deposit throughout their tenancy in strict adherence to Arizona security deposit laws.
+New Arizona landlords become responsible for holding the deposit throughout their tenancy in strict adherence to the security deposit law.

 What happens if you disregard these security deposit rules?

-There are repercussions that happen if a landlord fails to abide by the Arizona security deposit rules.
-Generally, after a dispute of this nature, it may result in landlords paying their tenant up to twice the amount wrongfully withheld, plus funds that cover court and attorney fees.
+There are repercussions that happen if a landlord fails to abide by the Arizona security deposit laws.
+Generally, a dispute of this nature, it may result in landlords paying their tenant up to twice the amount wrongfully withheld, plus funds that cover court and attorney fees.

 legal real estate laws tenant's obligations refundable state law